nccgroup/PMapper/README.md

 Minor-version revisions (e.g. 1.1.X -> 1.2.0) will not remove existing functions/classes/methods but may add new ones
 or alter their behaviors.

+**Exception:** All instances of the `debug` parameter in all of the functions in this library, which is used by the `dprint` function, will eventually be removed as the logging bits are improved.
+Just keep the `debug` parameter out of your production code. `dprint` is gonna be replaced too.

 ## Packages of Interest

 ### Graphing